Postgraduate Course: Clinical Psychology 1 (CLPS12034)

 ||Availability||Not available to visiting students

 Students will attend in blocks of teaching and monthly teaching days.
-The teaching is a mixture of face-to-face, online and blended delivery.
+The total number of direct contact hours for this course is 345.
 Students also have dedicated study time during this course during which they are expected to be studying towards the course learning outcomes, and for R1 learning outcomes.
+This study time amounts to 330 hours of self-study time, split between CP1 and R1.

 Engagement, assessment, formulation and treatment in relation to service users with learning disabilities, their families and care systems.
 Evidence based practice.
 Prevalence, classification, rights.
 Social and developmental issues, philosophical issues.
 Service issues e.g. stigma, equity, multi-disciplinary team working, legislation & policy.